 These energetic classes combine graceful movements with synchronised breathing, and focus on building strength, stamina and flexibility.
 Teachers select music to help you immerse yourself fully in your practice.
 Suitable for those who enjoy a challenging practice.

-Flowmotion is a fusion of skill-based movement including yoga, basic gymnastics, dance and animal-inspired movements.
+Flowmotion is a fusion of skill-based movement including vinyasa style yoga, basic gymnastics, dance and animal-inspired movements.
 It aims to develop practical movement skills, coordination, strength and flexibility with mixed sequences and movement around the room.
+Classes are creative, light-hearted and fun!
 Your hard work is rewarded with Savasana and a sense of accomplishment.
 No mats required.
+Suitable for all.

 Originating in India in the 15th century, Hatha yoga combines asana (physical postures), pranayama (control of the breath) and meditation to create balance of body and mind.
 Teachers bring their own influences to their classes to help you gain physical health and experience mental well-being.
 Suitable for all.

 Hatha yoga develops greater flexibility, strength and vitality, enhancing clarity, focus and self awareness.
 Combined with the softness and grace of Scaravelli yoga, this style is Scaravelli-inspired, and encourages the weight of your body to release towards the earth, lengthening and awakening your spine, enabling the earth’s energy to move throughout your body freely.
 Classes are gentle but work is deep.
 Suitable for all including those with injuries.